lucasfurno/docs_en/data-streaming/index.md

 Enter [Real-Time Manager](https://manager.azion.com/).
 Click on *Data Streaming* either under Edge Analytics or through the top left menu.

-Now enjoy real-time data integration.
-Configure your Data Streaming according to the following possibilities.
+Configure your Data Streaming settings according to the following possibilities.

 > Fields marked with an asterisk are mandatory.